 For more details, see full API description.

 Configuration can be defined with a JSON schema stored within the Component detail.
-Docker Extensions without their own schemas can use a generic Docker Extension schema.
+Docker Components without their own schemas can use a generic Docker Component schema.

 Apart from the above common API, some components offer other API calls: